 Bandarawela is a busy market town with an agreeable climate that makes a possible base for exploring the surrounding area.
 However, it's somewhat cursed by heavy traffic as buses, trucks and three-wheelers joust for space.
 Each Sunday morning the town has a lively market, but, otherwise, Bandarawela has little to attract tourists.

 West of the road from Kandy to Nuwara Eliya, Kitulgala is a popular adventure-sports centre located amid thickly forested hills.
 Most visitors are the young and energetic of Colombo, but foreign visitors are also starting to discover the region's white-water rafting, jungle trekking, birdwatching and cave exploration.

 Sinharaja Forest Reserve

 Embilipitiya is sometimes used as a base for tours to Uda Walawe National Park, as it’s only 23km south of the park’s ticket office.
-However, with the increasing range of accommodation around the park itself, there's much less reason to stay in this otherwise busy agricultural town.
+However, with the increasing range of accommodation around the park itself, there's much less reason to stay in this otherwise busy, dusty agricultural town.